Skip to main content

 Dr. Roshni Mava (Bsc Md Mrcp)

 Reading Time: 7 min.
-Published: 20/01/2025 Last Updated: 17/02/2025
+Published: 20/01/2025 Last Updated: 20/04/2026

 How often to apply minoxidil to your scalp

 It’s very easy to add minoxidil to your everyday grooming routine.
-Whether you spend a lot of time on personal styling or you’re out the door after a quick shower, it takes no more than a minute to apply 5% minoxidil to your scalp, helping to stimulate hair growth.
+Whether you spend a lot of time on personal styling or you’re out the door after a quick shower, it takes no more than a minute to apply 5% minoxidil to your scalp, to help stimulate hair growth.

 So how often do you need to apply minoxidil to get results?
 The UK Medicines and Healthcare products Regulatory Agency recommends applying 1 ml of minoxidil to your scalp twice a day [1].